flatironinstitute/kachery-cloud/doc/create_public_wasabi_bucket.md

-# Configuring a Wasabi bucket for use with kachery-cloud
+# Creating a public Wasabi bucket as part of a Kachery zone

-Guide outline

 * Create an account and sign to [wasabi.com](https://wasabi.com/)
-    - You will need to create a paid account to enable public access to the bucket (required)
+    - You will need to create a paid account to enable public access to the bucket
 * Create a new bucket
-    - The bucket name is globally unique
+    - The bucket name is globally unique (for example `kachery-zone-zn1`)
     - Pay attention to the region you choose (I don't think you can modify that later)
     - You can use all default options
 * Allow public access